igumus/terraform-aws/docs/what-is.md

 ## What is Security Group ?
 A security group is a **virtual firewall** designed to protect AWS instances.
 It sits in front of designated instances and can be applied to **EC2**, **ELB (Elastic Load Balancing)** and **Amazon Relational Database Service**, among others.
 Security groups have distinctive rules for inbound and outbound traffic.
 The groups **allow all outbound traffic by default** and **deny any traffic not expressly allowed**.
 Security groups are also **stateful**, so all outbound traffic will be allowed back in.
 We can not block a specific IP address using security groups.

 ## What is Network Access Control List ?
 Network ACL (Access Control List) is a **virtual firewall for subnets**.
 It **allows** all the inbound or outbound IPv4 traffic and here we create a type of custom network all or each custom network ACL **denies** all inbound and outbound traffic.
 They are **stateless** and require you to clearly and properly define rules for both inbound and outbound traffic; otherwise, you might have connection issues within your environment.
 Network ACLs **cover entire subnets** and provide wide net protection that can encompass lots of resources at the same time. **In which all subnet in VPC must be combined with network ACL one subnet -one network ACL at a time.**

+## What is Application LoadBalancer ?
+The Application Load Balancer distributes incoming HTTP and HTTPS traffic across multiple targets such as Amazon EC2 instances, microservices, and containers, based on request attributes.
+When the load balancer receives a connection request, it evaluates the listener rules in priority order to determine which rule to apply, and if applicable, it selects a target from the target group for the rule action.

+We can use an HTTPS listener to offload the work of TLS encryption and decryption to our load banacler.
+Healthy targets in one or more target groups receive traffic based on the load balancing algorithm, and the routing rules we specify in the listener.